crea7or/rapid-builder/readme.md

 const std::string json(string_buffer.GetString(), string_buffer.Size());
 ```

 So I think that you get the point of Rapid Builder.
+Nlohmann JSON library uses the same way to build JSON and I have added it to the benchmark section.

 Even more complex things possible with Rapid Builder:
 ```c++